(Adopted August 2014; updated August 2021)

 The Queensland Greens will:

 1. Ensure there is a substantial reduction in the proportion of the population with gambling problems, by:

-b.
-Improved voluntary pre-commitment and mandatory pre-commitment for high technology machines;
+1.3.
+Improving voluntary pre-commitment and mandatory pre-commitment for high technology machines;

-d.
-Ban on provision of cash withdrawal facilities and services at pokies venues;
+1.5.
+Banning the provision of cash withdrawal facilities and services at pokies venues;

 3. Introduce evidence based harm minimization and product safety measures to reduce the development of problem gambling and to assist gamblers to limit their expenditure.